-Getting pregnant is usually an exciting time.
-Avoiding lattes and red wine for nine months?
+Getting pregnant can be an exciting time.
+But avoiding lattes and red wine for nine months?
 Not so much.
-But is it really necessary to cut out caffeine, alcohol, cheese and sushi while you are pregnant?
+Is it really necessary to cut out caffeine, alcohol, cheese and sushi while you are pregnant?
 Here's the latest research on what to avoid and what to be cautious about.
 Plus, learn which foods and key nutrients you should definitely eat for a healthy pregnancy and baby.

 Foods to Avoid or Approach with Caution

 Meat (cold cuts, hot dogs, burgers and more)

 Eating meat during pregnancy is safe, as long as it is fully cooked to a safe temperature.
 It's best to avoid rare burgers and steaks during your pregnancy—if those are typically your thing.
 Eating raw or undercooked meat can expose you to two dangerous bacteria, Listeria and Toxoplasma.
 Listeriosis can cross the placenta and increase the risk of miscarriage, preterm labor or stillbirth.

 According to the American Congress of Obstetricians and Gynecologists, the risk of pregnant people getting listeriosis is 13 times higher than the general population.
 However, the risk is still relatively low.
 One 2015 study found that when 10,000 pregnant women were exposed to Listeria, only one actually got sick with listeriosis.
 Bottom line: you can eat deli meats, hot dogs and sausages as long as they are heated until steaming (165°F).
 However, hot dogs and sausages aren't the most nutritious choice for you or baby, so heat—and eat—them in moderation.

 Unpasteurized Soft Cheeses